janhq/jan/extensions/model-extension/README.md

-# Jan Model Management plugin

-Created using Jan app example

-# Create a Jan Plugin using Typescript
+# Create a Jan Extension using Typescript

-Use this template to bootstrap the creation of a TypeScript Jan plugin. 🚀
+Use this template to bootstrap the creation of a TypeScript Jan extension. 🚀

-## Create Your Own Plugin
+## Create Your Own Extension

-To create your own plugin, you can use this repository as a template!
+To create your own extension, you can use this repository as a template!
 Just follow the below instructions:

 1. Click the Use this template button at the top of the repository
 2. Select Create a new repository